 We have mentioned several times that Pilates is for anyone, regardless of your age, fitness level, and your pain threshold.

-It is also suitable for plus-size participants, and we have a great article to show how Pilates can benefit people with larger body types with some useful tips!
+It is also suitable for plus-size participants, and here is an article from verywellfit.com to show how Pilates can benefit people with larger body types with some useful tips!

 32. Releases anti-ageing stress